thinktomorrow/locale/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

 A Laravel package for lightweight route localization.
-This package will set the locale for your app based on the request url.
+This package will set the app locale based on the request.
-E.g. request `/nl/foo` will set the active locale to `nl`.
+E.g. `/nl/foo` will set locale to `nl`.

 ## Install